Graylog2/documentation/pages/sidecar.rst

 Inputs
 ------

 Inputs are the way how collectors ingest data.
-An input can be a log file that the collector should continuous read or a connection to the Windows event system that emits log events.
+An input can be a log file that the collector should continuously read or a connection to the Windows event system that emits log events.
 An input is connected to an output, otherwise there would be no way of sending the data to the next hop.
 So first create an output and then associate one or many inputs with it.